 What your employees need to connect to your system has changed.
 If they have a secure Wi-Fi connection, a softphone, a desk phone or even a mobile, they’re away.
 Your staff can log in to their ‘phones’ from any shared handset or workstation.
 They can tap an app on their mobile and make or receive calls as if they’re in the office.

 That level of flexibility is crucial to many modern businesses.
-In sectors such as real estate sales or lettings, staff is always on the move.
+In sectors such as real estate sales or lettings, the staff is always on the move.
 The flexibility to make and receive calls anywhere can make a huge difference.
 For example, when Platinum Estates adopted a cloud-based telephone system from RingCentral they saved money and improved overall efficiency.

 Traditional telephony systems tend to be static and unchanging.
 It’s difficult and expensive to get such a system to grow and evolve along with your business.
 There’s lots of hassle and expense involved in adding extra phone lines to your office.
 That’s not to mention how complicated things can get if you add new premises.